What to Know About Chemo Brain

 Most likely, it’s a result of many interacting factors.
 After all, cancer treatment (and cancer itself) affects your whole body in major ways.
-Stress, fatigue, fluctuations in your hormonal balance and immune system, side effects of pain medication, anxiety, depression, etc. can all affect the way your mind works.
+Stress, fatigue, fluctuations in your hormonal balance and immune system, side effects of pain medication, anxiety, depression, etc. can all affect the way your brain functions

 One major resource for managing symptoms is cognitive rehabilitation—a sort of personal training program for your brain.
 It involves working with a professional (typically a neuropsychologist) who uses mental exercises and techniques to help you build on your cognitive strengths and improve your daily life.
 Your healthcare team may also prescribe a stimulant (e.g. Ritalin or Adderall), a wakeful-promoting drug like modafinil, or a memory aid like donepezil.

 No. Chemo brain is not dementia, and there’s no evidence that it leads to dementia.
 They’re completely different conditions.

 And while chemo brain and dementia may look similar to someone without a medical background, rest assured that your healthcare team can easily tell the difference.
 Just track your symptoms carefully and stay in good communication with your doctor.

 What are the risk factors for chemo brain?

 According to the American Cancer Society, many different variables can make it more likely that you experience chemo brain symptoms.
 These include:

 - Using medications like steroids, anti-nausea or pain treatment drugs, in addition to your cancer-treatment medications